 • Data Transformation: Converting data formats, cleaning data, and resolving schema differences to ensure compatibility with the target cloud environment.

-• Data Transfer: Using tools and services provided by cloud providers for efficient data transfer, such as AWS DataSync, Azure Data Factory, or Google Cloud Storage Transfer Service.
+• Data Transfer: Cloud providers use tools and services for efficient data transfer, such as AWS DataSync, Azure Data Factory, or Google Cloud Storage Transfer Service.

 • Data Validation: Verifying the integrity and consistency of migrated data through validation and reconciliation processes.